Joecleverman/capstorne-project/README.md

 # capstorne-project

-This is the Html capstorne project for Microverse.
+This is the Html capstorne project for Microverse!